jswny/sad/README.md

 3. Creates a directory for the deployment on the specified server under the specified root directory using the **deployment name**.
 4. Sends the `.env` file and the `docker-compose.yml` file over SSH to the specified server.
 5. Brings the app up with Docker Compose in detatched mode.
 This will automatically restart the app if the image has changed.

-## Building from Source
-You can build and run Sad from source using the following:
-1. Build with `go build cmd/sad/main.go`
-2. Run with `./main.go`